xulianuwa/AuxSegNet/README.md

 @inproceedings{xu2021leveraging,
-  title={Leveraging Auxiliary Tasks with Affinity Learning for Weakly Supervised Semantic Segmentation}, author={Xu, Lian and Ouyang, Wanli and Bennamoun, Mohammed and Boussaid, Farid and Sohel, Ferdous and Xu, Dan}, booktitle={Proceedings of the IEEE/CVF International Conference on Computer Vision}, year={2021}
+  title={Leveraging Auxiliary Tasks with Affinity Learning for Weakly Supervised Semantic Segmentation}, author={Xu, Lian and Ouyang, Wanli and Bennamoun, Mohammed and Boussaid, Farid and Sohel, Ferdous and Xu, Dan}, booktitle={Proceedings of the IEEE/CVF International Conference on Computer Vision (ICCV)}, year={2021}
 }
 ```